 Gulf Research Program Sponsored Activities|

-The projects and activities on this page are financially supported by the Gulf Research Program, but GRP staff are not direct participants and the final products are not authored by the Gulf Research Program.
+The activities, projects, and publications on this page have received financial support from the Gulf Research Program, but Gulf Research Program staff are not direct participants and the final products are not authored by the Gulf Research Program.

 Evaluation of the Use of Chemical Dispersants in Oil Spill Response

 This study will assess the effects and efficacy of dispersants as an oil spill response tool through review and evaluation of domestic and international research reports and results, including both laboratory and field studies.
 The study will evaluate trade-offs associated with dispersant use, in part through use or review of net environmental benefit analyses conducted for past oil spills.

 Long-term Coastal Zone Dynamics: Interactions and Feedbacks between Natural and Human Processes and their Implications for the U.S. Coastline

 An ad hoc committee will conduct a study to determine research needed to improve the understanding of long-term (years, decades, centuries) coastal dynamics and the long-term impacts of coastal engineering and development along three types of U.S. coastlines -- the barrier island coastlines of the mid-Atlantic, the deltaic coastline of Louisiana and Mississippi, and the tectonically active coastline of the Pacific.
 The study will also consider how to make such information more useful to coastal communities.

 The project will explore metrics for resilience used at a national level and identify strategies for measuring resilience at the community level.
 The project is foundational in that the findings and conclusions will directly inform the work of the Gulf Research Program on how to measure resilience and enhance or build resilience in Gulf coast communities.
 The report will also be of interest to a wide range of audiences, including community decision makers and community organizations; local, state, and federal agencies; practitioners; the private sector; the foundation and philanthropic community; the research community.